-In the examples above, the fat file system will be read only.
-If you would like to create a read/write file system you have to add a '-rw' flag at the end of the command line.
-For example:
+In the examples above, the FATFS will be read/write.
+If you would like to create a read-only file system, you have to add a -ro flag at the end of the command line.
+For example, the following command will create a read-only FATFS on the first partition of the ATA device:

 '''

-losh> mount fatfs dev/ata0a /cf -rw
+losh> mount fatfs /dev/ata0a /cf -ro

 '''